Coral-Ann/CV/README.md

 I thoroughly enjoy working with others, camaraderie and support are always great motivators for creating high-quality work.

 **Creative**<br>
-Having an art background is great for both having an eye for front-end design and out-of-the-box thinking with errors and bugs.
+My art background is great, both for having an eye for front-end design and also for out of the box thinking when dealing with errors and bugs.
+As a freelance designer I created both digital and conventional art and was required to build strong relationships with my clients and in consequence understand their needs.
+This skill relates well to a consultancy role where I will also need to build similar relationships with clients, however instead of creating art I will be coding for them.

 **Agile**<br>
 I can confidently say that Makers Academy has taught me to be open to new tech stacks and work in different ways, which makes me adaptable and flexible within working environments.